Frequently Asked Questions

 Please visit the FAA's Key Officials page to view a list of key officials with links to their bios.
 Visit the FAA's Offices page to view an organizational chart.

-What is the role of the FAA Regional Administrator?
+What is the role of an FAA Regional Administrator?

 FAA Regional Administrators are the senior officials in each of the FAA’s nine geographic areas in the U.S. They ensure that FAA is providing consistent stakeholder support and engagement while collaborating with federal, state, and local governments, and others to promote aviation safety and STEM education across the Region.
-To learn more about the Offices of the Regional Administrator, please visit the National Engagement and Regional Administration page.
+Please visit the National Engagement and Regional Administration page to learn more.

 Visit the National Engagement & Regional Administration’s Key Officials page for a list of Regional Administrators by area.

-What is the role of the FAA Ombudsman?
+What is the role of an FAA Regional Ombudsman?

 How do I contact the Regional Ombudsman for my area?

-To locate a complete list of all Regional Ombudsman and their contact information, visit the Regional Ombudsman page.
+Visit the Regional Ombudsman page to locate a complete list of all Regional Ombudsman and their contact information.

 How do I report a safety concern?